abe-winter/abe-winter.github.io/_posts/2021-09-19-wearable-police.md

 This post is about public safety, but we don’t always agree about what is ‘public’ and what is ‘safe’.
 People were swapping BJs for narcotics in Washington Square Park last month and apparently that was either too public, or not safe enough, because the city set a curfew and cleared the park at 10pm.

-The NYPD also ran a block meeting in a local church basement.
+The NYPD also ran a block meeting in a local church basement to take the temperature of the neighbors.
 Gothamist got a quote from the 6th precinct community council president [saying basically](https://gothamist.com/news/west-village-residents-nypd-call-permanent-curfew-washington-square-park) ‘we’re open minded people but we also go to sleep on time’, which is (1) totally fine and (2) something you say in a suburb.

 Decentralized safety leads naturally to tagging, as witnesses and victims categorize what they experienced or saw.